 About the program

 Auburn's scientist-practitioner program in clinical psychology first received accreditation status from the American Psychological Association (APA) in 1981.
-Our next accreditation site visit will be held in 2019.
+Our last accreditation visit was held in 2019, and we were awarded the maximum accreditation period of 10 years (until 2029).
 Questions related to the program's accredited status should be directed to the Commission on Accreditation:

-Students in our doctoral clinical program receive didactic and experiential training in scientific research, clinical practice (clinical assessment and intervention), and teaching in psychology.
-Clinical students specialize in one of two tracks: an adult track and a child track.
-However, all students complete a core set of broad and general as well as clinical coursework.
+Students in our doctoral clinical program receive didactic and experiential training in scientific research, clinical practice (clinical assessment and intervention), and teaching.
+All students complete a core set of broad and general as well as clinical coursework and have opportuntieis to work with a broad range of clients.
 The theoretical orientations of the clinical faculty range across a variety of perspectives with an emphasis on cognitive-behavioral views.
 For this reason, the program exposes students to a range of supervision experiences so that the students will be prepared to choose a theoretical orientation that will be most useful in their future careers.

 Additional information on the clinical program can be found in the program handbook